-In the Preferences Pane, you’ll see the app located between “Date & Time” and “Accessibility”.
+In the Preferences pane, you’ll see the Time Machine app located between “Date & Time” and “Accessibility”.

 What does Time Machine Backup?

 Time Machine is the easiest way to back up Mac.
 And the app is created and recommended by Apple.
 Once you have a timely backup, it’s incredibly easy to restore all or part of your data in case of accidental deletion or a hard drive crash.

 Photos, videos, documents, applications, system files, accounts, preferences, messages, you name it.
 They all can be backed up by Time Machine.
 You can then restore your data from a Time Machine snapshot.
 To do so, first open Finder, then Applications, and click on Time Machine to continue.

-Be aware that the recovery process can be only be conducted when your Mac can start up normally.
+Be aware that the recovery process can only be conducted when your Mac can start up normally.

 Backing up Mac to an External Hard Drive: Step-by-Step Guide

 Note: the screenshots below are taken based on an older macOS.
-If your Mac is running Mojave or Catalina, they will look slightly different but the process should be similar.
+If your Mac is running a newer version of macOS, they will look slightly different but the process should be similar.